tracim/tracim/backend/doc/migration.md

 ## sqlite support of alter table is limited, use always batch_op !

-sqlite database has limited support for alter table ops, which mean you can't easily add/remove/rename columns.
+SQLite has limited support for ops altering tables.
+As a consequence, you can't easily add/remove/rename columns.

 This code doesn't work